Azure/Microsoft-Defender-for-Cloud/Storage Automation AV/README.md

     * functionSubnet
     * VMSubnet
 * Click "Add"
-* Then save the new configuration using the "Save" button
+* Save the new configuration using the "Save" button

 ### Deploy the ARM template from the Azure portal: